badinansoft/nova-language-switch/README.md

 This [Nova](https://nova.laravel.com) tool lets you:
   - Add a Language switcher to the header of the nova application.
-  - Handle Switch language and put the current locale to Laravel cache to remember language from multiple browsers.
+  - Handle Switch language and put the current locale to Laravel session to remember language from multiple browsers.
   - Switch the direction of the application based on the RTL-supported application written in config.

  ## Requirements